qcz/vscode-text-power-tools/README.md

 Text Power Tools is an all-in-one text manipulation extension for VS Code inspired by _TextFX_ for Notepad++ and _Filter Lines_ for Sublime Text.
 All commands supports multiple selections where it is applicable, and many of them can target new documents, so the original source remains unchanged.

 All features are available from the *Command Palette* of VS Code.
 Use `Ctrl+Shift+P`, and enter `tpt` or part of your favourite Text Power Tool command name (e.g. `filter`, `guid` etc.) to quickly access the list of available commands.
+Most important commands (e.g. filter lines, extract information, copy selections into a new editor) are available in the editor context menu.

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue #31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).